-If I tell you: a page builder plugin that has more than 700,000 active installations, and that promises have “no design limits”, what do you think about?
+If I tell you: a page builder with more than 5 million active installations, and promises to be “limitless in design”, you tell me?

 Elementor, my dear Watson!

 Launched in 2016, this plugin – because it is one – is growing like crazy, and it’s selling like hotcakes.
 Its users are crazy about it and we would almost seem has-been if we wouldn’t use it.

 But does it deserve so much praise?
 Is it really a tool that you absolutely must have, or is it snake oil?